It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 They must have seen the trail of blood, Adam thought.
 Good to know.

-Wilson stood, drawing Adam’s attention back to the scene as the pathologist looked at him.
+Wilson stood, drawing Adam’s attention back to the scene.

 “You don’t sound convinced,” Wilson said.
 “You think she was a prostitute?”